renzfe/pdfdj/README.md

 # pdfdj
 pdfdj is a tool to merge and split PDF documents.

-It is written and runs on .NET 6.0 Framework.
+It is written and runs on .NET 8.0 .

 It can be used from:
 1. PdfDJ.exe Windows Application (only on Windows OS)